 We believe that our future success will depend to a significant extent upon the performance of Charles W. Ergen, our Chairman, and certain other executives.
 The loss of Mr. Ergen or of certain other key executives could have a material adverse effect on our business, financial condition and results of operations.
-Although all of our executives have executed agreements limiting their ability to work for or consult with competitors if they leave us, we do not have employment agreements with any of them.
+Although all of our executives have executed agreements with certain non-competition restrictions that apply if they leave us, we do not have employment agreements with any of them.
 Mr. Ergen also serves as the Chairman of EchoStar.
 To the extent our officers are performing services for EchoStar, this may divert their time and attention away from our business and may therefore adversely affect our business.